Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Speed: 16
  - Skeletal Modifications: Any

 Effects: This creates a Large, Piercing, Slashing Weapon, which can use both Sword and Polearm abilities and techniques.
 Attacking is a Stamina 25, Speed 16 action.
 It deals 1d12 damage per Skeletal Modification you have when you create it, and you may take the Weapon Focus ability for this weapon.
-For each rank in certain Skeletal Modifications, its effects are modified as follows:
+The weapon lasts the entirety of the combat it's made in, but only lasts an hour once the combat is over, after which it begins to deteriorate and is no longer usable.
+Anyone else but you (including other Kaguya) who use the weapoon use its base statistics, listed above, but for each rank you have in certain Skeletal Modifications, its statistics are modified when you (and only you) use it:

  - Armor: -1 base Speed
  - Blades: +5% Wounds